swent-epfl/mvp-prd/template/9-design.md

 - Groups : name, group profile picture, members, topics, timers
 - Topic : name, contents (topic items that contain list of strong users, resources and the parent topic)
 - User calendar, todos, solo timer
+- Message : sender, timestamp, and text or Uri depending of the type of message

 *How is it organised?*